sanjeevanisingh/Climate-Change-affecting-Crop-Yields/README.md

 Visulaization have been done with the help of line plot graph to make it easy to understand.

 ## Sugarcane
 I have taken an example of Nigeria and then made an analysis of the production.
-Nigeria is self sufficient when comes to Sugarcane and it also exportSugarcane to different countries.
+Nigeria is self sufficient when comes to Sugarcane and it also exports Sugarcane to different countries.
 ## Wheat
 Visulaized the production of wheat in South Korea for 60 years.
 South Korea is not self sufficient when comes to wheat hence imports wheat from US the most.
 ## Rice